Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Voldemort's death in the film adaptation of Deathly Hallows.
 Yes, he is an irredeemably evil, mass murdering, Muggle hating monster, but, just to see him falling to disintegrating, and that his greatest fear has been realized, just seems sad.
 For bonus points, it's the only time we see Voldemort show any emotion other than pure rage or sadism.
 In his eyes were pure, unfiltered fear.
 Added with that bone chilling scream, it's unsettling watching a once very powerful monster reduced to nothing by ash and tears.

 All of the Hogwartians raising their wands, sending bright lights out as McGonagall's statues are parading around them.
 Especially when you've read the books and you know that all their protections are going to be for naught anyway.
 The final moment before the battle of them all being united in protection, ready to defend their friends and they place they know and love.
-That was the first time this troper lost it.

 The chocolate frog.
 For something intended to be used for a smattering of humor, many a fan of the show since Philosopher's Stone redoubled the crying.
 After all, in that first movie, the frog leaped out the window of Harry's and Ron's compartment, and in the last one, Harry's and Ron's kids found it climbing back onto the windowsill.